kmwtechnology/lucille/doc/site/content/en/docs/architecture/components/_index.md

 title: Components
 weight: 4
 description: >
-  A reference guide for understanding and using the core components of Lucille.
+  Conceptual guide to the core components of Lucille and how they work together.
 ---

 Lucille is built from a small set of components that work together to move data from source systems into a search backend.